5 Reasons To Invest In a New Website

 Mobile device browsing has made a heavy impact on all web traffic.
 Although desktop browsing is still widely used, mobile device browsing has grown rapidly in recent years.
 Statistics from Statista show that the share of mobile phone traffic in 2017 was 50.3% and so far in 2018 mobile traffic share is 52.2%.

-As a business, it’s important to adapt to the increase of mobile users by making your website mobile-friendly.
+As a business, it’s important to adapt to the increase in mobile users by making your website mobile-friendly.
 You will need a responsive design (RWD), as this is an approach to the web design which automatically adjusts the layout, sizing, orientation and proportions to display your website to suit the device that is being used.
 Without a responsive design, you risk losing potential consumers, as it may make navigating your site difficult and annoying.

 If your potential customers find it difficult to find what they’re looking for on your website, or if certain tasks are difficult to carry out on your website, then this should be a major cause for concern for all types of device users.